Header

 Questions and Answers

 The time span of a Public Safety Power Shutoff can depend on how long extreme weather conditions last and extent of damage to electrical lines and equipment.
-Once extreme fire risk conditions diminish, field crews will inspect the lines that were shut off.
+Once extreme fire-risk conditions diminish, field crews will inspect the lines that were shut off.
 If there is no damage, electricity will be restored during daylight hours.
-In most cases, if a Public Safety Power Shutoff is called, power will be restored after about 20 hours, but the actual duration will depend on current weather conditions and if any equipment repairs are needed.
+In most cases, a PSPS will last no longer than 20 hours.
+However, the actual duration will depend on current weather conditions and if any equipment repairs are needed.

 How crews get power back on after a Public Safety Power Shutoff